natesales/peerlockdb/frontend/README.md

 ### `yarn dev`

-Runs the app in development mode.
+Starts the app in development mode.

 ### `yarn build`